 - home to school record book (where one is in place) or incident reports

 - CAF meeting notes

-- reports from an educational specialist, for example an Educational Psychologist, CISS, SENDAT, or the local authority recommendations etc
+- reports from an educational specialist, for example an Educational Psychologist or the local authority recommendations etc

 - reports/letters from health, for example school or specialist nursing services, paediatrician, speech & language, occupational or sensory therapists, wellbeing or mental health services including clinical psychologist etc.